mjlab-Columbia/ginsburg/README.md

 # Overview

 This repository is meant to help members of the Jovanovic lab navigate the Ginsburg HPC - one of Columbia's high-performance computing systems.
+This information is meant to supplement the official Ginsburg documentation not replace it.
+The official and most up-to-date documentation can be found [here](https://columbiauniversity.atlassian.net/wiki/spaces/rcs/pages/62141877/Ginsburg+HPC+Cluster+User+Documentation).

 # `docs/`